grisha/grisha.github.com/source/_posts/2013-11-07-mod-python-performance-revisited.markdown

 I've [written before](http://grisha.org/blog/2013/10/10/mod-python-performance/)
 you'd be foolish to base your platform decision on these numbers because speed in this case matters very little.
-So the point of this is just make sure that mod_python is in the balpark with the rest and that there isn't anything seriously wrong with it.
+So the point of this is just make sure that mod_python is in the ballpark with the rest and that there isn't anything seriously wrong with it.
 And surprisingly, mod_python is actually pretty fast, *fastest*, even, though in its own category (a raw mod_python handler).